BIGJRA/BIGJRA.github.io/rejuv.md

 Another plausible strategy is, well, if you can’t beat him, join him!
 The Sky Field can be beneficial for your team, too!
-The good news is that the first 8 turns of Tailwind that Souta gets are the *only* turns of Tailwind he can get, meaning equipping just two of your Pokémon with the seed means that you can nullify the effects of his tailwind for the first 8 turns and then outspeed him during a different 8 turns.
+The good news is that the first 8 turns of Tailwind that Souta gets are the *only* turns of Tailwind he can get, meaning equipping just two of your Pokemon with the seed means that you can nullify the effects of his tailwind for the first 8 turns and then outspeed him during a different 8 turns.
 Honchkrow is an option, as with Moxie, you can boost and with a Tailwind